PierreBorine/Luatrauma-NixOS/README.md

 # Luatrauma-NixOS
-Very small nix-shell script to install Luatrauma on NixOS
+Very small nix-shell script to install Luatrauma on NixOS.

----
+It basically just follows the instructions found on [Steam](https://steamcommunity.com/workshop/filedetails/?id=2559634234) but launches the installer with `steam-run`.

 # How to use

-1. Place this script in your Barotrauma game directory `path/to/steam/library/steamapps/common/Barotrauma/Luatrauma-install.sh`
+1. Place this script in your Barotrauma game directory<br>
+`path/to/steam/library/steamapps/common/Barotrauma/Luatrauma-install.sh`

 2. Make the script executable